William Justin Kroll: European years

 Working in Germany, in 1918, Kroll invented a very efficient bearing alloy based on lead, commercialized under the name Lurgi metal, and he was awarded various metallurgy related patents.
 In Austria in 1922, he developed alloys known as Alusil and Alsia used primarily for cast-aluminum pistons.
 In 1923, Kroll returned to Luxembourg and set up a private laboratory.

 Kroll invented precipitation hardening (PH) stainless steel in 1929, when he added a small amount of titanium to stainless steel and strengthened it by thermally precipitating TiC particles.

 In the 1930s he began focusing on the study of titanium and its alloys.
 At the time, titanium as a metal was a laboratory curiosity.
-In 1938, titanium was machined for the first time at the Cerametal factory in Bereldange, Luxembourg.
+In 1938, titanium was machined for the first time at the Luuchtefabrik compound in Bereldange, Luxembourg.

 American years

 Kroll visited the US, arriving in New York aboard the SS Queen Mary from Cherbourg, France on October 18, 1938.
 He called on various US non-ferrous industries, showing his titanium samples, but there was little to no interest in titanium at the time.
 Disappointed, he returned to Luxembourg.
 As the Nazi cloud began to spread over Germany in 1940 Kroll elected to emigrate to the United States.
 He arrived in New York on February 22, 1940, having sailed from Rotterdam aboard the on February 10, 1940.
 On May 10, 1940, German troops invaded Luxembourg, occupying the country for the next four years.

 On June 25, 1940, the United States Patent and Trademark Office awarded for Kroll's method of manufacturing titanium and alloys thereof, filed on July 6, 1938.
 On December 4, 1940, Kroll applied for US citizenship.
 He worked as a consulting engineer for Union Carbide Research Laboratories at Niagara Falls, New York.
 As the US declared war on the Axis nations in December 1941, Kroll's patent was forfeited by the US government as falling under the Alien Property Custodian Act prompting a seven-year litigation, ending in favor of Kroll, though litigation fees of over $1 million ate up the compensation awarded.
 Slowly the US government and the industry began to recognize the potential of titanium.
 The US government established a research center in Boulder, Colorado in 1944, and in late 1948, Dupont de Nemours began the commercial production of titanium using the Kroll process.

 Meanwhile, Kroll's focus had turned to zirconium.
 He became a consulting metallurgist to the United States, Department of the Interior, Bureau of Mines in 1945 at their research facility at Albany, Oregon.
 The first zirconium strip was rolled out there in August 1946.
-In 1951, William Kroll joined the faculty of Oregon State College, established a non-profit Metal Research Foundation awarding scholarships and grants in the USA and in Europe.
+In 1951, William Kroll joined the faculty of Oregon State College, established a non-profit Metal Research Foundation awarding scholarships and grants in the US and in Europe.